 The factors of gender inequality in India are caused by patriarchy, loss of training, discrimination, stereotypes, child marriage, dowry, unemployment, and unequal opportunities.

-What are the reasons for gender discrimination in society?
+What is gender inequality, and what are the reasons for gender discrimination in society?

 What are the reasons for gender inequality in India?